AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 ---
-title: "Neural Network Certification, Part 6: Training Models to Be Certifiable"
+title: "Can We Train a Network to Be Certifiable?
+Neural Network Certification, Part 6"
 author_profile: true
 permalink: /2026-08-21-neural-network-certification-6-certified-training/
 date: 2026-08-21